 Roswell Park Seeks Community Support to Gain Patient Services Grant

-(Buffalo, NY) Roswell Park Cancer Institute is seeking the community’s support to help them gain a $10,000 grant from LIVESTRONG, the cancer advocacy foundation founded by cyclist and cancer survivor Lance Armstrong.
+(Buffalo, NY) Roswell Park Comprehensive Cancer Center is seeking the community’s support to help them gain a $10,000 grant from LIVESTRONG, the cancer advocacy foundation founded by cyclist and cancer survivor Lance Armstrong.
 The grant would support Roswell Park’s Palliative Care team and enable them to take part in the Joint Commission’s Advanced Certification Program for Palliative Care.

 Grant awardees are determined by online votes taking place on the LIVESTRONG Community Impact Project website.
 Roswell Park’s team is going head-to-head with other organizations across the Northeast to determine who can garner the most votes.
 Voting closes March 23, 2012 at 6 p.m.
 EST, so the team is relying on supporters throughout the community to do their part by visiting the site and voting.